Updated May 20th 2024

 How an EOR Can Help with Employee Leave & PTO in Canada

 Different countries have different leave requirements.
-When hiring in Canada, Justworks EOR can help you understand the cultural nuances by offering localized guidance to help you stay in line with federal requirements and prospective employees’ expectations.
+When hiring in Canada, Justworks EOR offers localized guidance to help you stay in line with federal requirements and prospective employees’ expectations.

 Save time, money, and effort by minimizing the potential risks of hiring in an unfamiliar talent market like Canada.
 We’ll help you hire more quickly and manage HR tasks like running payroll, filing taxes, accessing benefits, staying on top of compliance, and more.